- Chichester, near to Bishop Luffa school - Grid ref: SU 847 047

 For use by

 Mostly flat or slightly hilly.
 Southern section is tarmacked to the north of Lavant.
-Lavant to Binderton is compacted stone and the final section, from Binderton to West Dean, is tarmacked cycle path running alongside the A286.
+Lavant to West Dean is compacted stone.
+At West Dean, there are steps with a cycle wheeling ramp.

 - By road: The AA